Homemade rich and creamy Vanilla Ice Cream made with egg yolks, granulated and brown sugar, cream, and vanilla beans is a delicious dessert!

-Just whisk up your egg yolks.
-Then whisk in the sugar.
-Go ahead, burn all those calories you’re about to consume by whisking the hell out of it.
-Then you heat up your cream and milk and, of course, vanilla beans.
-Then you take a spoon ful of the cream and add it to the yolk.
-If you just add a small amount and keep on whisking, you’ll slowly raise the temperature of the eggs rather then cook them.
+- You will then take a ladle of the scalded cream mixture and add it to the egg yolk mixture.
+If you just add a small amount and keep on whisking, you'll slowly raise the temperature of the eggs rather then cook them.

 Extreme Vanilla Bean Ice Cream

 - 5 large egg yolks

 - ¼ cup golden brown sugar

 - 3 vanilla beans (split lengthwise)